 National CPR and AED Awareness Week

-Denise Howard of the Emergency Care and Safety Institute, which coordinated and sponsored the 2010 National Scout Jamboree CPR and AED mass training event (more than 3,500 Scouts and Scouters were trained in a single day), reminds us that since 2008, Congress has designated the first week of June as National CPR and AED Awareness Week.
+Denise Howard of the Emergency Care and Safety Institute, which coordinated and sponsored the 2010 National Scout Jamboree CPR and AED mass training event (more than 3,500 Scouts and Scouters were trained in one day) reminds us that since 2008, Congress has designated the first week of June as National CPR and AED Awareness Week.
 It highlights the importance of learning how to perform cardiopulmonary resuscitation (CPR) and how to use an automated external defibrillator (AED), and increasing public access to AEDs.

 The fourth annual National CPR and AED Awareness Week will run from June 1-7, and all Scouts are encouraged to learn the basics of how to administer CPR and operate an AED if they have not done so already.